-Ingrown toe nails are a painful condition that occurs when the skin on one or both sides of the nail grow over the edge of the nail or when the nail grows into the skin itself.
+Ingrown toenails are a painful condition that occurs when the skin on one or both sides of the nail grows over the edge of the nail or when the nail grows into the skin itself.
 Infection is common as well as redness and swelling.

 Treatment and Prevention

 An infected ingrown toenail should be treated by a foot doctor.
-Mild cases should be soaked in warm salt water, dried throughly, bandaged and treated with antiseptic.
-Proper trimming of toe nails includes using a safety nail trimmer, cutting the nail straight across so that the nail corner is visible.
+Mild cases should be soaked in warm salt water, dried thoroughly, bandaged, and treated with antiseptic.
+Proper trimming of toenails includes using a safety nail trimmer, cutting the nail straight across so that the nail corner is visible.
 Corners of the nail should be gently rounded with an emery board paying attention to corners which could rub the other toes.
 If the problem persists consult your foot doctor.